Dental impression

 A dental impression is a negative imprint of hard and soft tissues in the mouth from which a positive reproduction, such as a cast or model, can be formed.
 It is made by placing an appropriate material in a dental impression tray which is designed to roughly fit over the dental arches.
 The impression material is liquid or semi-solid when first mixed and placed in the mouth.
 It then sets to become an elastic solid, which usually takes a few minutes depending upon the material.
 This leaves an imprint of a person's dentition and surrounding structures of the oral cavity.

+Digital impressions using computerized scanning are now available.

 Uses

 Impressions, and the study models, are used in several areas of dentistry including: